mavera12/EHR/Generic-Module-Framework:-States.md

 }
 ```

 ## Death

-The `Death` state type indicates a point in the module at which the patient dies.
-When the Death state is processed, the patient's death is immediately recorded and the patient's `:is_alive` attribute is set to `false`.
-The module will continue to progress to the next state(s) for the current time-step, but will not progress any further in future time-steps.
+The `Death` state type indicates a point in the module at which the patient dies or the patient is given a terminal diagnosis (e.g. "you have 3 months to live").
+When the Death state is processed, the patient's death is immediately recorded (e.g. the `alive?` method will return `false`) unless `range` or `exact` attributes are specified, in which case the patient will die sometime in the future.
+In either case the module will continue to progress to the next state(s) for the current time-step.
 Typically, the Death state should transition to a `Terminal` state.

 **Implementation Warning**